Excellence in Research

-At WRI, we are committed to providing high quality research.
-Our publications are held to traditional “academic” standards of excellence such as rigor and objectivity, and also must be timely, fit for audience, and rooted in a strategic plan for achieving positive change in the world.
+At WRI, we are committed to providing high quality products.
+Our research publications are held to traditional “academic” standards of excellence such as rigor and objectivity, and must be timely, fit for audience, and rooted in a strategic plan for achieving positive change in the world.
 They also must align with WRI’s mission and values: integrity, innovation, urgency, independence, and respect.

-The items appearing on WRI’s Publications page generally fall into one of four categories: reports, issue briefs, working papers, and technical notes.
+WRI’s research publications fall into one of six categories: reports, issue briefs, guidebooks, working papers, technical notes, and practice notes.
 The review process for each of these categories is described below.

-Reports and issue briefs are subjected to an extensive process of both internal and external peer review with topic experts, target audience members, and avowed critics.
-The Office of Science & Research runs this independent review process and provides reviews and final approval along with the director of the relevant program, center, or international office.
+Reports, issue briefs, and guidebooks are subjected to an extensive process of both internal and external peer review with topic experts, target audience members, and reviewers with opposing viewpoints.
+WRI’s Research, Data, & Innovation team manages this independent review process and provides reviews and final approval along with the director of the relevant WRI program, center, or international office.
 Guidebooks may also undergo a period of user testing.

-For more information about WRI's review procedures, please contact Allison Meyer.
+For more information about WRI's review procedures, please contact Emilia Suarez.